How Do I Get That Meeting?

 First, the easy part – requesting a meeting.
 Making an initial request for a face-to-face meeting is not hard and not that time-consuming.
 The easiest thing to do is to call your representative’s or senator’s office and ask for the scheduler.
 Once connected, tell the scheduler who you are, where you’re from, and that you would like to set up a face-to-face meeting with your member of Congress.
 Be prepared to tell the scheduler what issues you want to discuss and how many people plan to attend the meeting.
 (Go in a group if at all possible.)
 Also, be flexible with your time; have a range of dates and times you can meet so they can fit you in their very busy schedule.
 You can find scheduler names and contact information for your members of Congress on our Elected Officials page.

 Now, calling the scheduler is the easiest and quickest way to get a meeting, but it’s not always successful.
 More and more, congressional offices want meeting requests in writing.
 While this slows things down a bit, it is still very easy to do.
 Some members of Congress will have forms on their website you can fill out to request a meeting.
 You can also fax in your request or e-mail the scheduler directly with your request.
 To find out the best way to schedule a meeting with your particular legislator, call the scheduler as outlined above and if they ask you to submit your request in writing, ask what method they prefer (online, e-mail, or fax; if the latter two, be sure to get the correct contact info).
 If you’re not sure how to word your request, no worries.
-RESULTS has sample letters for both U.S. poverty and global poverty meetings that you can tailor to your needs.
+RESULTS has sample letters for both global poverty meetings that you can tailor to your needs.

 So your request has been made, now what?
 Keep at it.
 Remember, members of Congress are getting hundreds of requests each month.
 If you think sending your one e-mail or fax will do the job, think again.
 A few days after you’ve made your request, call the office, ask for the scheduler, and ask if your request was received.
 If it was, can you book that meeting?
 If the request got lost, resend it.
 If the scheduler is not sure if you can get a face-to-face meeting, schedule a time to call back to check again.
 The key is persistence.
 When it comes to face-to-face meetings, the squeaky wheel does indeed get the grease.